Systemized/Weather-Panel/README.md

 > [!TIP]
 > To get optimal serach result, be specific with city and country.
 Search Country using Alpha-2 Codes.

->
->   Searching only 'Rome' would result in Rome, Georgia, US rather than Rome, Italy.
+    _Searching only 'Rome' would result in Rome, Georgia, US rather than Rome, Italy._
->   To search for Rome, Italy -- search: 'Rome, IT'
+    _To search for Rome, Italy --- search: 'Rome, IT'._

->
->   Searching only 'Arlington' would result in Arlington, Texas, rather than Arlington, Virginia
+    _Searching only 'Arlington' would result in Arlington, Texas, rather than Arlington, Virginia._
->   To search for Arlington, Virginia -- search: 'Arlington, VA, US'
+    _To search for Arlington, Virginia --- search: 'Arlington, VA, US'._

 ![Display Example Image](weather-app/src/assets/README_Display.png)

 ### Current 2 Versions:
 (Mobile UI not yet implemented)